 In Mexico City, the Swiss enchiladas are specially prepared.
 In Durango, milk or chiapaneca enchiladas are typical.
-In Guanajuato they prepare the mining enchiladas, of which different variants exist.
+In Guanajuato, they prepare the mining enchiladas, of which different variants exist.
 In Guerrero, heated enchiladas are typical.
-In Hidalgo, the enchiladas are elaborated with sauce of poblano peppers and peanuts to bathe the tortillas and are filled with grated cheese and shredded chicken breast; they are decorated with cheese, slices of radish and lettuce.
+In Hidalgo, the enchiladas are elaborated with a sauce of poblano peppers and peanuts to bathe the tortillas and are filled with grated cheese and shredded chicken breast; they are decorated with cheese, slices of radish, and lettuce.

-In Jalisco different types of enchiladas are made, generally consisting of tortillas bathed with a red sauce of guajillo bell pepper or cascabel, they are decorated with cooked potatoes and carrots, shredded lettuce, chilies in vinegar, cream, avocado and radishes.
-They are sold in regional parties and fairs.
+In Jalisco different types of enchiladas are made, generally consisting of tortillas bathed with a red sauce of guajillo bell pepper or cascabel, they are decorated with cooked potatoes and carrots, shredded lettuce, chilies in vinegar, cream, avocado, and radishes.
+They are sold at regional parties and fairs.

-Among the most traditional ones in the home environment are the enchiladas filled with minced beef or pork with pickled vegetables (zucchini, carrot, potato, etc.); the tortillas bathed in guajillo bell pepper sauce are filled and rolled up, placed in a container to be baked and served sprinkled with cheese, onion, lettuce, radishes and pickled chilies.
+Among the most traditional ones in the home, the environment is the enchiladas filled with minced beef or pork with pickled vegetables (zucchini, carrot, potato, etc.); the tortillas bathed in guajillo bell pepper sauce are filled and rolled up, placed in a container to be baked and served sprinkled with cheese, onion, lettuce, radishes, and pickled chilies.
 Another version requires the tortillas to be dipped in the sauce and then fried, as the flavor is said to change noticeably.

 In Puebla, traditionally, in typical food restaurants enchiladas were advertised as "wrapped", but due to the influence of other places in the country, the term enchilada has gained ground in the entity.
 It seems that Puebla is the only state in the country where they use another word and this disorients visitors.
 The most important enchiladas are those of mole.

-In Toluca, State of Mexico, are made with fried tortillas soaked in a sauce made with ancho and mulato chiles, are filled with cheese, avocado and chipotle chile, garnished with cheese and baked.
+In Toluca, the State of Mexico is made with fried tortillas soaked in a sauce made with ancho and mulato chiles, which are filled with cheese, avocado, and chipotle chile, garnished with cheese and baked.
 In the region of the huastecas the enchiladas huastecas potosinas are consumed.
 Pixtle enchiladas are consumed in Xicotepec de Juarez, Puebla; it is customary to eat them at lunch and, from time to time, they are accompanied with cecina.
 At home, cream enchiladas are made.
 Known in Puebla as wrapped.